Comparison

 We'll tell you honestly when the other one is the better choice for you.

 Storyworth is one of the warmest gifts you can buy, and we won't pretend otherwise: a year of thoughtful prompts to a parent or grandparent, who can reply straight from an email, ending in a real book on the shelf.
 On its paid tiers it even records voice over the phone and transcribes it.
-Its great strength is also its limit — it is built around one storyteller and one year, given as a single gift that comes to an end.
-Confinity is the other shape: not a year-long gift but an ongoing home that several people keep writing into, where the same weekly-prompt rhythm lives, but the answers join a living archive instead of waiting for one book.
-We overlap on the prompt habit and the printed keepsake; we differ on whether it ends, on who gets to write, and on whether someone you've lost still has a place.
-If you want one beautiful book from one person, Storyworth is the cleaner, cheaper buy — say it plainly.
+Its great strength is also its limit.
+It's built around one storyteller and one year, given as a single gift that comes to an end.
+Confinity is the other shape.
+It's an ongoing home that several people keep writing into, where the same weekly-prompt rhythm lives, except the answers join a living archive instead of waiting for one book.
+We overlap on the prompt habit and the printed keepsake.
+We differ on whether it ends, on who gets to write, and on whether someone you've lost still has a place.
+If you want one beautiful book from one person, Storyworth is the cleaner, cheaper buy.
+We'll say that plainly.

 Who should pick